5 Egyptian Cat Breeds: History, Traits, and Care

 Key Features

-• Special Trait: It’s considered the fastest domestic cat breed, capable of running up to 30 miles per hour.
+• Special Trait: People think this type of cat is the fastest in the world because it can run up to 30 miles per hour.

-The Egyptian Mau thrives in households where it can receive plenty of interaction and exercise.
-They have a strong attachment to their owners and frequently accompany them around the house.
+The Egyptian Mau is happiest in homes where it can get a lot of exercise and attention.
+They are very loyal to their owners and like to follow them around the house.

 Breed Overview